Jim Burrows (army officer)

 Brigadier James Thomas Burrows CBE DSO* ED (13 July 1904 – 10 June 1991) was a New Zealand teacher, sportsman, administrator, and military leader.

-He was born in Prebbleton, New Zealand, on 13 July 1904.
+Burrows was born in Prebbleton, just outside Christchurch, New Zealand, on 13 July 1904.
 Following his education at Christchurch Boys' High School, he became a teacher.
 He graduated from Canterbury College in 1935 with a master's thesis titled A comparison between the early colonisations of New Zealand and America.